Hike in Cortina: from Carbonin to Plätzwiese

 Conclusion

-We hope you liked this page on the hike from Carbonin to Plätzwiese.
-Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked this page about the hike from "Carbonin" to "Prato Piazza (Plätzwiese)".
+Before saying goodbye, we would like to mention that you can find other amazing hikes in Cortina and its surroundings by clicking hereInternal link .